dsgblab/GBapp/README.md

 ### Troubleshooting

-If you encounter errors during `apt-get update` after adding a repository, try the following commands:
+If you encounter errors while building the container during `apt-get update` after adding a repository, try adding the following commands to the dockerfile:

 ```bash
 sudo GNUTLS_CPUID_OVERRIDE=0x1 apt-get update